A tip for this End of Financial Year

 Taking Control

-One big plus with our POS system compared to others is that you do not have to close the books at the EOFY, so you can keep processing and correcting them as information comes in.
+One advantage of our POS system is that it allows adjustments after EOFY, so you can continue processing and correcting entries as information arrives.

 Add new comment